himiDias/ProgressManager/README.md

 - View only skeleton, spruce up and do lot more styling

 - Controller, grade should be "-" not 0 when when grade not given so graph does not show no grade change

+- Controller should check if weights added up is less than 100